GuohaoCui/DiffusionModel/README.md

 │       └── ...

 The model needs to process the image into small blocks of 16 * 16, so the size of the image needs to be a multiple of 16.
-When the size is not suitable, call the record_image_sizes and resize_images'in_folder methods in train-diffusion. py to handle it.
-When generating, use the resize_images_from.
-FILE method in eval-diffusion. py to restore the original size.
+When the size is not suitable, call the record_image_sizes and resize_images_in_folder methods in train_diffusion.py to handle it.
+When generating, use the resize_images_from_file method in eval_diffusion.py to restore the original size.

 ## Run
 ### Training